What is FastTech?

 The quick guide to FastTech

-‘FastTech’ refers to everyday small electricals – from headphones to cables, decorative lights to mini fans and even single-use vapes.
+‘FastTech’ refers to everyday small electricals – from headphones to cables, decorative lights to mini fans and even vapes and LED balloons.
 These items are cheap and often have a short lifespan.
-This means they may be seen as ‘disposable’ even when they’re not designed to be.
-It’s Fast Fashion for the world of technology and, like the clothing industry, it has huge environmental and social impacts.
+This means it’s easy to see them as ‘disposable’ even when they’re not designed to be.
+It’s Fast Fashion for the world of technology and, like the clothing industry, FastTech has huge environmental and social impacts.

 What’s the problem with FastTech?

-The hard reality of easy-come easy-go electricals
+The hard reality of ‘bought, then binned’ electricals

-FastTech is our fastest-growing electrical waste
+FastTech is our fastest-growing type of e-waste

 three molten precious metals in misshapen lumps, silver, bronze and gold against a pink backdrop